St John the Baptist Church, Cardiff

-St John the Baptist Church is a Grade I listed parish church in Cardiff, Wales, the only church dating to pre-Medieval times in Cardiff city centre and the only medieval building other than Cardiff Castle.
+St John the Baptist Church is a Grade I listed parish church in Cardiff, Wales.
+Other than Cardiff Castle, it is the only medieval building in the city centre.

 Description

 Black's Picturesque Guide through Wales (1851) described St John's as "an ancient and finely proportioned edifice, with a noble quadrangular tower, surmounted by pierced battlements and four open gothic pinnacles...
 It is justly admired, and forms a conspicuous feature in every view of the town."
 The same remains true today, with good views of the church from Church Street, Trinity Street and Working Street in the city centre.

 John Newman, in his Glamorgan volume of the Pevsner Buildings of Wales series, describes the pinnacled west tower as a "magnificent marker".
 At a height of over 40 metres the tower is in four stages, faced in grey limestone ashlar with details in buff coloured Dundry stone.